Amelia Island Museum of History

 Jacksonville Zoo and Gardens

 This is the place to be if you’re visiting the city with kids.
 With more than 1 million visits each year, the zoo sits at the mouth of the Trout River just north of downtown Jacksonville.
 Take a train ride or traverse the only walking safari in Northeast Florida to come face-to-face with giraffes, great apes, big cats, and more.
 Stop and feed the stingrays, watch a 4-D movie, or get wet at Play Park and Splash Grounds.
-Featuring Dinosauria, March 2 – July 7, with 21 lifelike, animatronic dinosaurs that snarl and move.
+The primates of the Jacksonville Zoo and Gardens are back in a brand new wellness-inspired exhibit.
+Swing by for a fun time in African Forest.

 For more information, visit jacksonvillezoo.org.